eragnms/pythontemplate/README.rst

 Tools and conventions to use
 ============================
 - Use Python 3 (on a machine running Python 2 as default do install with pip3).
-- Pipenv is used.
+- Venv is used for virtual environment.
+Pipenv can optionally be used.
 Install with "sudo pacman -S python-pipenv" and then "pipenv install"
 - Pytest is used for unit testing.
 - Pre-commit is used.
 Setup pre-commit with "pre-commit install" in the project's root folder and then "pre-commit autoupdate".
 - Black is used and triggered by pre-commit, or by "$ black ."